...

 The Answer is Drafted, Now What?

-Now that you have drafted the Answer, it is time to get it filed with the district clerk where the divorce case has been filed.
+After you draft the Answer, you need to file it with the district clerk in the location where the divorce case is pending.
 Print out the original, sign it, and then make two copies.

 Keep one copy for your records.
-Mail a copy of your Answer to your ex or their attorney if they are represented.
+Mail a copy of your Answer to your ex or their attorney if they have legal representation.
 Most courts will not send your spouse a copy of your Answer.
 So, it is important you do this so they know not to proceed with the paperwork for a default judgment.

 1. Harris County, Texas – If your divorce was filed in Harris County, Texas then you will need to file it at 201 Caroline, 2nd Floor, Room 210.
 Houston, TX 77002.
 Monday – Friday, 8:00 a.m. – 4:30 p.m.